 if not outright at cross-purposes to preservation.
 The theory may seem logical, but

 the plastic pumps only produce a 75-80% vacuum at best and the rubber

-seals leak frequently.
+seals leak more often than not.
 The biggest argument against vacuum devices is that, by removing

 the oxygen, they also remove the vapor and aroma molecules.